Fed chief Yellen's news conference after FOMC meeting

 ON WAGE GROWTH

-"I would take somewhat faster wage increases to be a sign that labor market slack is diminishing, and that the labor market is approaching conditions that are consistent with maximum employment.
+"I would take somewhat faster wage increases to be a sign that labour market slack is diminishing, and that the labour market is approaching conditions that are consistent with maximum employment.
 I think we have seen some hints, perhaps preliminary indications, that wage growth is picking up.
-And as much as anything I think it's a sign of a generally healthy labor market, which is what our mandated objective is to achieve maximum employment.
+And as much as anything I think it's a sign of a generally healthy labour market, which is what our mandated objective is to achieve maximum employment.
 So it would be a symptom of it."

 ON NO TIMETABLE FOR RATE HIKE; JULY 'NOT IMPOSSIBLE'